antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 Here you used `"dataType":"bool"` to indicate that this parameter should support `true`/`false` values.
 Now you will use the value of this parameter to determine if content will be added to the project.
 First let's see how you can exclude `Contact.cshtml` when `EnableContactPage` is set to false.
 To exclude a file from being processed during creation, you need to add a new element into the `template.json` file.
-The required content to add is shown in the code block below.
+The required content to add is.

 ```
 "sources": [